dhamstack/AREDNstack/README.md

-You find the documentation in the documentation folder (Installation of phonebook replication on hap router.pdf)
+You find the documentation in the documentation folder (e.g. Installation of phonebook replication on hap router.pdf)

 # To do list